-Our day division is a full-time, 3 year program.
-We offer the unique opportunity for first year law students (1Ls) to choose one elective course during the second semester, allowing students to pursue areas of interest before the second year.
+The day division is a full-time, three-year program.
+First-year law students may choose one elective course during the second semester, allowing them to pursue areas of interest before the second year.

 Day division students with unique needs may, after admission, request participation in a part-time program.

-For applicants who wish to study part-time while working toward their degree, our evening division is a perfect option.
-The evening division is a 4 year program.
-Classes are typically offered Monday, Tuesday, Wednesday and Thursday nights between 6:00 p.m. and 10:00 p.m.
+For applicants who wish to study part-time, the four-year evening division program is a perfect option.
+Classes are typically offered Monday, Tuesday, Wednesday and Thursday nights between 6 p.m. and 10 p.m.
 Many students choose the evening division so they can attend law school while working full time, although anyone is welcome to apply.

 Our students learn by doing.
-In fact, all students are required to participate in at least one experiential learning opportunity while attending UConn Law.
+All students are required to participate in at least one experiential learning opportunity while attending UConn School of Law.
 Because of Connecticut's liberal student practice rule, our students represent real clients in every state and federal court within the jurisdiction.
-We offer more than a dozen clinical learning opportunities in areas such as asylum and human rights, intellectual property and entrepreneurship, criminal law, environmental law, and more.
+We offer more than a dozen clinical learning opportunities in areas such as asylum and human rights, intellectual property and entrepreneurship, criminal law, environmental law and more.

 To meet the challenges of practice in the 21st century, more lawyers find it imperative to understand the interrelation of law and other disciplines.
 To prepare students for these emerging opportunities, the Law School has developed five dual-degree programs that combine a superior legal education with graduate professional training in related fields.
 These programs allow qualified students to earn the J.D. and another degree more quickly, and at a lower cost, than pursuing both degrees independently.

-In order to prepare students for life after law school the staff in the Career Planning Center (CPC) works closely with them, starting in the first year.
-Our career counselors will help you hone professional skills, create the best possible resume, handle tough questions at mock and real interviews, and bring you and employers together in a number of ways and in a variety of settings.
+In order to prepare students for life after law school, the staff in the Career Planning Center works closely with them, starting in the first year.
+Our career counselors help students hone professional skills, create the best possible resume, handle tough questions at mock and real interviews and bring them together with employers in a number of ways and in a variety of settings.

 Everyone is required to take or have taken the LSAT no more than five years before the date of expected enrollment.
-You may submit the June test score from the year of anticipated enrollment, as long as the application for admission is received no later than the July 15, 2016 deadline.
+The February test is the last test we will accept in the year of anticipated enrollment.
 You should refer to the Law School Admissions Council website for details about the test.

 Admissions decisions are made by our faculty admissions committee.
 All files are holistically reviewed and each part of each file is taken into consideration.
 In keeping with the emphasis on the individual, the faculty admissions committee makes all decisions after a careful reading of each application.